 If STR files have not been indexed before, hkl indices will be calculated on the fly when the structure is selected.
 On modern computers, this only takes a second or two.
-Afterwards the hkl positions will be buffered and be available instantly.
-The buffer can be cleared as described in section 23.6.
-Note that the double-click function described in section 21.3 is only available for indexed reference structures.
+Afterwards the hkl positions will be buffered and will be available instantly next time the same structure is selected.
+The buffer can be cleared as described in section 28.4.6.
+Note that the double-click function described in section 26.3 is only available for indexed reference structures.